 To build DAPL, the USACE are required to "comply with several environmental laws" (Brodwin 2016), including the NEPA and the CWA.
 These were passed for the protection of the environment which supports both human activity and wildlife, many argue that pipelines, like DAPL, violate these laws.
 These arguments include studies such as the Pipeline and Hazardous Materials Safety Administration (PHMSA) report in 2017 which, since 1997, found a total of 11,462 significant pipeline incidents in the US, leading to 324 fatalities (2017).
 The PHMSA also reports 1,331 injuries and more than $7 Billion worth of reported costs (2017).
 Additionally, studies have shown that those exposed to oil-contaminated water are more likely to contract various forms of cancer (Gay et al. 2010, p.67), amongst other adverse health effects.

-On the 23rd September 2016 UN Special Rapporteur on the rights of Indigenous peoples, Victoria Tauli-Corpuz called on the United States to halt the constructionof the pipeline, which posed "a significant risk to the drinking water of the Standing Rock Sioux Tribe" (Cohn 2016).
+On the 23rd September 2016 UN Special Rapporteur on the rights of Indigenous peoples, Victoria Tauli-Corpuz called on the United States to halt the construction of the pipeline, which posed "a significant risk to the drinking water of the Standing Rock Sioux Tribe" (Cohn 2016).
 The Tribe also believed that the pipeline "would damage and destroy sites of great historic, religious, and cultural significance to the Tribe" (Standing Rock Sioux Tribe 2016).
 Despite such fears, the USACE issued multiple federal authorizations needed to construct the pipeline leading to Tribal accusations of multiple violations "including the Clean Water Act, National Historic Preservation Act and National Environmental Policy Act" (Cohn 2016).

-According to Cohn (2016) NEPA's basic policy is to ensure that the government considers the potential environmental impacts of any federal project, but the EA for DAPL concluded in a FONSI (USACE 2016)leading the Tribe to claim the "review process [...] was not done properly" (Brodwin 2016).
+According to Cohn (2016) NEPA's basic policy is to ensure that the government considers the potential environmental impacts of any federal project, but the EA for DAPL concluded in a FONSI (USACE 2016) leading the Tribe to claim the "review process [...] was not done properly" (Brodwin 2016).
 In response, the Obama administration announced that "the Army will not authorize constructing DAPL on Corps land" (DOJ 2016), with the need "to explore alternate routes" (Gajanan 2016), making an EIS essential for the pipeline construction to move forward.
 However, before the EIS could be carried out President Trump was sworn in.
 Trump, who months earlier received donations over $100,000 from ETP CEO Kelcy Warren, "canceled the EIS process, waived other regulatory requirements and allowed for immediate construction" (Brodwin 2016) of the pipeline.
 It was believed that the EIS process would have revealed " possible harms [of the original pipeline route] and alternative routes [would] have taken years to complete" (Brodwin 2016).
 This would have left the pipeline unused with a massive cost to the companies involved with it.
 Per Kabir Hassan et al. (2016, p.127), Trump’s decision highlights a clear benefit of successful lobbying by the stakeholders of DAPL who risked a loss of profit.